Solaris (1972 film): Music

-Reception and legacy
+Reception and influence

 Solaris premiered at the 1972 Cannes Film Festival, where it won the Grand Prix Spécial du Jury and was nominated for the Palme d'Or.
 In the USSR, the film premiered in the Mir film theater in Moscow on February 5, 1973.
 Tarkovsky did not consider the Mir cinema the best projection venue.
-Despite the film's narrow release in only five film theaters in the USSR, the film sold 10.5 million tickets.
-Unlike the vast majority of commercial and ideological films in the 1970s, Solaris was screened in the USSR in limited runs for 15 years without any breaks, giving it cult status.
-In the Eastern Bloc and in the West, Solaris premiered later.
-In the United States, a version of Solaris that was truncated by 30 minutes premiered at the Ziegfeld Theatre in New York City on October 6, 1976.
+The film sold 10.5 million tickets.

-Although Lem worked with Tarkovsky and Friedrich Gorenstein in developing the screenplay, Lem maintained he "never really liked Tarkovsky's version" of his novel.
-Tarkovsky wanted a film based on the novel but artistically independent of it, while Lem opposed any divergence of the screenplay from the novel.
-Lem went as far as to say that Tarkovsky made Crime and Punishment rather than Solaris, omitting epistemological and cognitive aspects of his book.
-But Lem also said in an interview that he had only seen part of the finale, much later, after Tarkovsky's death.
-Tarkovsky claimed that Lem did not fully appreciate cinema and expected the film to merely illustrate the novel without creating an original cinematic piece.
-Tarkovsky's film is about the inner lives of its scientists.
-Lem's novel is about the conflicts of man's condition in nature and the nature of man in the universe.
-For Tarkovsky, Lem's exposition of that existential conflict was the starting point for depicting the characters' inner lives.
+Unlike the vast majority of commercial and ideological films in the 1970s, Solaris screened in the USSR in a limited run for 15 years.
+Solaris premiered later in the Eastern Bloc and in the West.
+Upon exhibition in the United States, the film, truncated by 30 minutes, premiered at the Ziegfeld Theatre in New York City on October 6, 1976.